fasalzaman/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/README.md

 # Quickstart 1.3
-# Automated Machine Learning

-## Automated Machine Learning with Azure Machine Learning
+# Automated Machine Learning with Azure Machine Learning
 Automated machine learning picks an algorithm and hyperparameters for you and generates a model ready for deployment.
 There are several options that you can use to configure automated machine learning experiments.

 Configuration options available in automated machine learning: